 No food or beverages outside of cafeteria with the exception of the Grab N' Go Breakfast Program.
-Gum is NOT allowed anywhere in the building.
 Students are permitted to bring a water bottle during the school day.
+Students are not allowed to have food delivered during the school day.